Adaptive reuse is the reinvention of a space for another purpose. Vanderbilt has numerous adaptive reuse projects on campus:

 Instead of being completely demolished and rebuilt anew, these five residence halls were significantly renovated while still retaining their original shell.

 The library’s archival storage facility, originally constructed in 1910, was the former national headquarters and drying warehouse for US Tobacco Company and later, a clothing pattern manufacturing facility.
-After acquiring the space Vanderbilt shelled out the the storage facility and equipped it with unique humidity and temperature parameters to ensure preservation and durability of contents.
+After acquiring the space Vanderbilt shelled out the storage facility and equipped it with unique humidity and temperature parameters to ensure preservation and durability of contents.

 Former biology laboratory space was renovated into lecture halls and office space for the College of Arts and Sciences Deans’ offices.